-There are hundreds of online stock trading platforms to choose from.
+There are hundreds of online share trading platforms to choose from.
 When comparing options, check their brokerage, cash withdrawal and inactivity fee amounts, as well as the tradable securities offered (which should include ETFs and shares).

 Whichever broker you choose must have access to the Euronext stock exchanges.
-For the sake of having all your investment activity in one place, you may also want access to US and European share markets from the same broker.
+For the sake of having all your investment activity in one place, you may also want access to UK and European share markets from the same broker.

 Some brokers offer commission-free trades on ETFs.
 If you’ve decided to invest in shares, look for a broker offering fractional shares, since some Euronext companies have high prices for a single share – upwards of €500.

 Only ever invest what you can afford to lose because share markets are volatile.
 If you can’t withstand losses in the short term, it’s best to wait until you can, or plan to invest for the long term only.